Griffith Park Observatory is one of L.A’s greatest cultural attractions and best of all it’s admission free!

 In the final room is the Depth of Space exhibit and the Big Picture explaining about the universe and beyond.
 You’ll also find a bronze statue of Albert Einstein, along with numerous other stuff on all the walls and the ceiling.
 You get to see in great detail each planet and even see how much you would weigh on every planet in the solar system and find an answer to that age old question, is Uranus big?
 Well you can find out here.

 There is so much to see, do and of course learn.
 Timewise you can walk round in just a couple hours if your not all that interested, but if you are.
 Expect to spend hours if not the day going through it all.
 I’d be interested in seeing what the place looked like at night, especially the views of the city around the back.
-Its well worth the visit and I definitely recommend checking it out.
+It’s well worth the visit and I definitely recommend checking it out.

 - The Foucault pendulum was designed to demonstrate the rotation of the Earth.